16 Macros

 - Change the font size to 18 pt.

-Task 16.4 Continue with the file from Task 16.3.
+Task 16.4 Continue with the file CellFormat.xlsm

-If necessary, open the file.
+If necessary, open the

-- Select macro CellFormat and then Options.
+Select the CellFormat macro and click Options.

 Format cell in Comic Sans, 16pt, bold, italic and red